-Commencing in 2016, spaced 3: north by southeast is the first of a future series of spaced programs, which will focus on artistic exchanges with specific geo-cultural regions.
+Commencing in 2016, spaced 3: north by southeast was the first series of spaced programs, which focused on artistic exchanges with specific geo-cultural regions.

 Alongside spaced IAS runs Know Thy Neighbour a series of temporary public art projects based in and around the Perth metropolitan area.

 Engage with the fabric of everyday life and social relations;